Sign up for an occasional newsletter of insights and ideas for marketers plus interesting stories from around the web!

 B2B Persona vs. B2C Persona

-Keep in mind that a B2B persona is different than a B2C persona.
+Keep in mind that a B2B persona is different from a B2C persona.
 A B2B persona focuses on an individual’s job and role in the business.
 A B2C persona focuses on personal interests, social beliefs, and buying habits for an entire population.

 Update your persona and content interest document as you uncover more information about your population.
 If you’re not making the type of progress you were hoping for, go back and conduct more market research and refine your templates.